zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-binding-sites-24/index.md

 The result is a new PDB file called ```AcrB_contacts.pdb``` which can now be visualized in Pymol (we also load here the reference structure).
 If you have performed the analysis on a full run, use the ```AcrB_contacts.pdb``` file you just created.
 Otherwise, in order to get more significant results, use instead the model provided in the ```AcrB-rifampicin-surface-full``` directory in which you will find the pre-computed data from an analysis of 10000 rigid body docking (it0 models).
-The corresponding full run archive can be downloaded using the ```download-run-data-full.csh``` script
+The corresponding full run archive can be downloaded using the ```download-run-data-full-h24.csh``` script
 (but beware it is a large amount of data >10GB when unpacked).

 <a class="prompt prompt-cmd">